wbamberg/idl-reference/docs/nsIDOMParser.md

 The buffer is parsed into a DOM document.
 The charset is determined from the xml entity decl.

-@param buf The octet array data to be parsed
-@param bufLen Length (in bytes) of the data
-@param contentType The content type of the data (see parseFromStream)
-@returns The DOM document created as a result of parsing the
-         string

 #### Parameters ####